karimsiala/mujoco_web/README.md

 MuJoCo 3.2.4 builds currectly into WASM with patches.

-The React application loads a sample Mujoco scene and run the simulation.
+The React application loads a sample Mujoco scene and runs the simulation.

 ## Inspiration